From V8 to Roxette: my English journey

 My parents were divorced.
 I was living with my mom and my sister in a tiny house in a town near Buenos Aires City called Victoria, located in the northern area of Buenos Aires Province.
 I was quite young—just about ten years old—when I asked my mother to enroll me in an English class.

 Those were difficult times.
-She was working as a cleaning lady in a private home, so we didn’t have much money, and we weren’t getting any help from my dad.
+She was working hard for the money, and we weren’t getting any help from my dad.

 Still, she didn’t hesitate to look for a course.
 You know, moms are like superheroes when they’re in charge, and somehow, she managed to find an affordable school where I could get started.